 Beck spent the next nine years at the Times, where he chronicled the profound and perversely fascinating dysfunction of the New York Knicks, from the Isiah Thomas-Stephon Marbury years through the Carmelo Anthony-Amare Stoudemire era and Linsanity.

 In 2013, Beck joined Bleacher Report, as a senior writer covering the NBA at large.
-He also hosts the Full 48 podcast.
+He also hosts the Full 48 podcast and is a regular contributor to SiriusXM NBA Radio.